List of mountain peaks by prominence: Additional peaks

 The list of peaks that follows is not complete, but the peaks are all notable.
-Note that island high points (whose prominence is equal to their elevation) can be found at the List of islands by highest point; hence most are not included below.
+Island high points (whose prominence is equal to their elevation) can be found at the List of islands by highest point; hence most are not included below.
 Some well-known peaks listed here do not score highly by prominence.

 All peaks with a prominence of more than 1,500 metres rank as an Ultra.
 For a complete listing of all 1,524 peaks with prominence greater than this level, see the lists of Ultras.

 In the table, the prominence parent is marked "1", and the encirclement parent "2".
 Where a single parent is listed, the different definitions agree.